Provably Efficient Model-Free Algorithm for MDPs with Peak Constraints: Problem Formulation and Assumption

 Denote the set $\Pi$ as the constraint set in which the policy satisfies the constraints in the Eq. \eqref{eq_formulation}.
 We denote an optimal policy as $\pi^*$, which gives the optimal value function for the original problem as

 for all $s\in\mathcal{S}$ and $h\in[H]$.
-Note that the introduction of approximation parameter $\xi$ would change the optimal policy and thus the optimal value function for the relaxed problem is a function of $\xi$, and is denoted by $V_{1,\xi}^*(s_1)$.
-In this paper, we extend the concept of PAC to define a concept of $\epsilon$-optimal policy for both the reward function and constraint violation, which is given as follows. \begin{definition} If a policy satisfies the following equations, then we call it an $\epsilon$-optimal policy
+Note that the introduction of approximation parameter $\xi$ would change the optimal policy and thus the optimal value function for the relaxed problem is a function of $\xi$ which is denoted by $V_{1,\xi}^*(s_1)$.
+In this paper, we extend the concept of PAC to define a concept of $\epsilon$-optimal policy for both the reward function and constraint violation, which is given as follows. \begin{definition}[$(\epsilon,p)$-PAC policy] For any $p\in(0,1)$, if a policy $\bar{\pi}$ satisfies the following equations with probability at least $1-p$, then we call it an $(\epsilon,p)$-PAC policy

-\end{definition} By this definition, an $\epsilon$-optimal policy is a policy for which the value function is $\epsilon$ close to the optimal and the total constraint violation is less than $\epsilon$. \if 0 Assuming that the agent plays for $K$ episodes $k=1,2,...K$, we define the regret and the number of constraint violations as,
+\end{definition} By this definition, an $(\epsilon,p)$-PAC policy is a policy for which the value function is $\epsilon$ close to the optimal and the total constraint violation is less than $\epsilon$.
+Moreover, due to the definition of $x^-$ and the absolute notation in Eq. \eqref{eq:eps_optimal}, we know that the peak constraint violation is less than $\epsilon$ for each epoch $h$.
+Notice that the $(\epsilon,p)$-PAC policy is defined with respect to \textbf{Original PCMDP}.

-where $f_i^{-}(\cdot):=\min\{0,f_i(\cdot)\}$ and the expectation is taken over the transition probability (not taken over policy because we adopt deterministic policy which can be seen in Algorithm \ref{alg:cons_q}).

-We note that the definition of regret here is the standard definition used in the existing reinforcement learning literature where there are no constraints \cite{kearns2002near,strehl2006pac,jinchi}.
-In the absence of constraints, $V_1^*(s_1^k)-V_1^{\pi_k}(s_1^k)$ is non-negative.
-However, the same is not true in the presence of constraints.
-This is because the optimal policy satisfies the constraints while the policy ${\pi_k}$ can achieve higher rewards by violating constraints.
-Thus, the constraint violations need to be properly taken into account.
-The term for $\textup{Violation}(K)$ is the average number of epochs (out of $KH=T$) that any of the constraints is violated.
-Thus, we aim to reduce the number of constraint violations.
-This metric has been widely considered in stochastic constrained optimization problems \cite{korda2012stochastic,de2017bounding}.
-This metric is also the sum (over epochs) of the probabilities that any of the constraint is violated in an epoch. \fi